 Although it is many times mistakenly thought as being the same thing, getting your NIE is not the same as being an official permanent resident.
-While the NIE (Número de Identificación del Extranjero) is your foreign identity number and allows you to identify yourself as a temporary resident in any transaction (acquiring property, administrative processes, etc.), official residency identifies you as a formal resident in Spain.
+While the NIE (Número de Identificación del Extranjero) is your foreign identity number and allows you to identify yourself as a temporary resident in any transaction (acquiring property, administrative processes, etc.), the TIE (Tarjeta de Identidad de Extranjero) is an official residency card which identifies you as a formal resident in Spain.

 - People who have been working in Spain and have retired after reaching the age for retirement that is established in Spain.